Taking control of compressible modes: bulk viscosity and the turbulent dynamo

 Finally, we turn to the $\Pnu = 0.01$ simulations in the right panels of \autoref{fig:energy_ratio}.
 For $\emag(k)/\ekinperp(k)$, a similar $k^2 \rightarrow k$ transition is found through the evolution from the kinematic to saturated state.
 From \autoref{fig:decomp_vel_spect}, we showed that $\ekinperp(k)$ modes $k\gtrsim 10$ are influenced by viscosity coupling.
 Compared to the $\Pnu = \infty$ simulation, these modes are suppressed, with $\emag(k)/\ekinperp(k) \approx 2$ at the peak energy scale in saturation.
 It is also clear that $k_{\rm eq}$ takes a slower journey towards the low-$k$ modes, albeit saturating to a similar value, which is probably the reason why that even at this low $\Pnu$, the integral statistics shown in \autoref{sec:integral_quants} do not vary significantly from the $\Pnu = \infty$ case.
 Because $\Pnu$ is small, the $\emag(k)/\ekinpar(k)$ ratio is notably different from the incompressible counterpart.
 No sub-shear-viscous range exists, and hence the high-$k$ modes are highly magnetised with respect to the compressible modes, finding values of $\emag(k)/\ekinpar(k) \approx 10^3$.
 Furthermore, $k_{\rm eq}$ saturates to $k_{\rm eq}\approx 1$.
-Intuitively, based on our previous findings, this means that all but the lowest compressible $k$ modes are able to participate in the saturated state.
-As we commented upon previously, the key take away is that both the journey towards and the role in the saturation of the dynamo varies significantly for the compressible and incompressible modes, with the incompressible modes
+As we commented upon previously, the key take away is that both the journey towards and the role in the saturation of the dynamo varies significantly for the compressible and incompressible velocity modes.